ralish/dotfiles/README.md

 Management
 ----------

-I've settled on using [GNU Stow](https://www.gnu.org/software/stow/) to manage my `dotfiles` for the following attributes:
+I've settled on using [Stow](https://www.gnu.org/software/stow/) to manage my `dotfiles` for the following attributes:

 * **Compatible**
   Most Unix-like systems have [Perl](https://www.perl.org/) installed by default and Stow itself has no peculiar dependencies.